Elly2018/XanthusCore/docs/database/element/Role.md

 ## Description

-Server role element, define a staff's permission in the server
+Project role element, define a staff's permission in the project

 ## Properties

-**server**: Belong to which server
+**project**: Belong to which project

 **sidebar**: Does this role should separate to a group and show in sidebar